1859-robotics/1859-robotics/content/docs.md

 # documentation
-basically the "meta data" here is just a json object surrounded by 9 "-" ("---------")
+basically the "meta data" here is just a json object surrounded by 9 "-" ("---------") it can only be 1 layer deep because i am lazy

 anything is fair game here except for the `%%CONTENT%%` key this is reserved. (technically you could use it but don't come to me when everything breaks)